 Relocating to a new country can be stressful enough, without having to relocate with pets.
 With this in mind, if your budget allows, having a pet relocation service handle all the doggy red tape for you is a good option.
 Firms such as Pet Relocation, Air Transport Animal, and Schumacher Cargo may be of help.

 Airline pet container requirements

-Transporting a pet by air requires a container which has to fulfill these specific requirements:
+Transporting a pet by air requires a container that has to fulfill these specific requirements:

-- The animal has enough space to stand, turn, and lie down
+- The animal must have enough room to stand, turn, and lie down

 - Adequate ventilation